DOCUSIGN MASTER SERVICES AGREEMENT FOR RESELL CUSTOMERS

 “Reseller” means an entity that has contracted with DocuSign or one of DocuSign’s authorized distributors to resell DocuSign Services and with which Customer has contracted directly to purchase applicable DocuSign Services.

-“Service Schedule” means the service-specific terms and conditions applicable to a particular DocuSign Service or Services.
+“Service Schedule” means the service-specific terms and conditions applicable to the DocuSign Service(s).

-2. USAGE AND ACCESS RIGHTS.
+2. USAGE AND ACCESS RIGHTS

 2.2 Restrictions.
 Customer shall not, and shall not permit its Authorized Users or others under its control to, do the following with respect to the DocuSign Services: